matvp25/Mateo_Velez/README.md

 In two group-based projects, I collaborated on documentation, coding, and presentations.
 While some teammates struggled with time and  quality, I and others took initiative to uphold standards and meet deadlines.

  **Professional Challenge**
 A recurring issue was unequal contribution.
 In multiple cases, I had to assume additional responsibilities to maintain team integrity and  academic performance.
-This experience strengthened my resolve to foster accountability, communication, and fairness in group settings
+This experience strengthened my resolve to foster accountability, communication, and fairness in group settings.

 **Project Description:**
 In two different classes, I worked on group-based projects that required coordination, research, and timely execution.
 These projects involved software documentation, coding tasks, and presentation preparation.
 While the expectations were clear, not all team members met them equally.